Online Bachelor of Science in Biochemistry – Medicinal Chemistry

-The online medicinal chemistry degree will teach you about the chemical reactions of living organisms.
+The online Bachelor of Science in biochemistry with a concentration in medicinal chemistry degree teaches you about the chemical reactions of living organisms.
 You'll explore how medicine influences human health at the molecular and atomic levels.
-The program will provide an in-depth understanding of chemical and drug synthesis.
+The program provides an in-depth understanding of chemical and drug synthesis.
 You’ll be prepared for health-related graduate studies and diverse careers in medicine, pharmaceuticals and biotechnology.

 Weeks per class: 7.5

 Degree questions, answered.

 Have questions about the Biochemistry – Medicinal Chemistry (BS)?
 Fill out this form and we’ll get in touch!

 Medicinal chemistry is a field focused on the research and development of drugs and pharmaceuticals.
 It takes an interdisciplinary approach to natural science, combining biology, chemistry and pharmacology.
 Medicinal chemists investigate chemical compounds to discover new drugs, refine current medicines and develop more effective manufacturing processes at scale.

 The Bachelor of Science in biochemistry with a concentration in medicinal chemistry degree can ignite your passion for treating diseases.
 You’ll explore the fundamentals of biological systems from the molecular perspective.
 You'll discover how these systems play a role in the context of health science from the initial diagnosis to bioengineering treatment.

 As a medicinal chemistry student, you’ll learn about the chemical reactions of living organisms in the context of medicine.
 Through hands-on experimentation, you’ll apply the principles of biochemistry to the design of medicines.
 You’ll build critical thinking and problem-solving skills to position you for success in health-related graduate schools and careers in the biotechnology and pharmaceutical industry.

 What do medicinal chemistry concentration students study?